danmalcolm/BuildUp/README.md

 See [Generators](wiki/buildup-generators) for full background on generators.

-When managing a large or complex "hide your secrets, no setters" domain model, you can use BuildUp to create [Test Data Builders](http://c2.com/cgi/wiki?TestDataBuilder).
+When managing a large or complex "hide your secrets, no setters, don't mess" domain model, you can use BuildUp to create [Test Data Builders](http://c2.com/cgi/wiki?TestDataBuilder).
 Here's what you might come up with once you get the hang of it:

     public class BookingBuilder : BuilderBase<Booking, BookingBuilder>
     {